Frimkron/Ascidia/README.md

 Solid, left-leaning diagonal lines consist of one or more backslash `\` characters.

-And dashed, left-leaning diagonal lines consist of one or more backtick ` characters.
+And dashed, left-leaning diagonal lines consist of one or more grave-accent or backtick ` characters.

 Note, the line characters should line up diagonally.
 Also, single line characters with text beside them are not recognised as lines: